tfarhan00/tfarhan00/README.md

 ## Hi, Farhan here! 👋

 I'm a full-stack engineer with endless curiosity,<br>
-working on a wide range of applications, including Web3.
+working on a wide range of applications, Web3 Included

 ### 💻 My Tech Stack: